23 NYCRR 500 vs ISO 27701

 - 72-hour material incident notification requirement

-- Phishing-resistant MFA for privileged access
+- MFA for all privileged accounts and remote access

 - Comprehensive TPSP risk management policy